Zippers

 \subsection{Invariant laminations}

+We now explain how to obtain a pair of invariant laminations of $S^1_\un$.
+For definitions and an introduction to the theory of laminations of the circle, see e.g.\/ \cite{Calegari_foliations_book}, \S~2.1.

 For each $p\in Z^+$ we get a collection of components $X$ of $Z^+-p$, and each such component determines a nonempty subset $\EE(X)$ of $\EE(Z^+)$.
-The closure of each such subset in $S^1(Z^+)$ is an interval, and the endpoints of this interval constitute an unordered pair $\ell$ of distinct points in $S^1(Z^+)$.
+The closure of each such subset in $S^1(Z^+)$ is a nontrivial interval since no end is isolated (by Proposition~\ref{proposition:end_circles_exist}, bullet (3)), and the endpoints of each such interval are an unordered pair $\ell$ of distinct points in $S^1(Z^+)$.
 By construction, no two pairs $\ell$, $\ell'$ associated to any two $p,q\in Z^+$ may link in $S^1(Z^+)$ (though they may share an endpoint in common).
 The closure of the union of such pairs over all $p\in Z^+$ and all components of $Z^+-p$ is therefore a $G$-invariant lamination.
 Using the canonical identification between $S^1(Z^+)$ and $S^1_\un$ we obtain in this way a $G$-invariant lamination of $S^1_\un$, and denote it $\Lambda^+$.